-Based on the world-famous story by Antoine de Saint-Exupéry, The Little Prince is brought to life using Protein’s award winning mix of dance, humour and spoken word.
+Based on the world-famous story by Antoine de Saint-Exupéry, The Little Prince is brought to life using Protein’s award winning mix of dance, humour, singing and spoken word.
 With an original score by Frank Moon, design by Yann Seabra, video design by Daniel Denton and lighting by Jackie Shemesh, Protein’s new show invites us to look at the world through one’s heart and to reconnect with our inner child.

 Running time: 70 minutes

 "St-Exupéry’s enigmatic tale [...] delivered with quirky charm.
 Prendergast is touchingly excellent in the title role" The Observer

 "An artful piece of children’s entertainment without sacrificing adult appeal" The Times